 Imagine the Powerful Possibilities

-There are many powerful possibilities for using interactive VR content into the classroom, useful across all grade levels and curriculum areas.
-The tool will allow students to jump into action, as well as engage in real-world learning experiences.
+There are many powerful possibilities for using interactive VR content in the classroom.
+The tool will allow students of all ages to jump into action, as well as engage in real-world learning experiences.
 One of our first projects at ThingLink will be to create virtual tours about sustainable urban systems that can be shared among city officials around the world.

 Learn More & Sign Up